bespinian/serverless-workshop/README.md

 ## Level 8 - Lockdown!

-When you understand that functions can be assigned just the set of privileges that they need you have reached level 8.
-In order to do so you will observe an example of a function which is trying to write to the jokes table but does not have permission to do so.
+When you understand that functions can be assigned just the set of privileges that they need, you have reached level 8.
+In order to do so you will observe an example of a function which is trying to write to the "jokes" table but does not have permission to do so.

 ### Steps